Men's rights movement: Anti-dowry laws

-Child custody
+Fathers' rights

+A prominent area of concern of the men's rights movement in Western countries has been the issue of fathers' rights.
+Fathers' rights campaigners advocate for greater influence of fathers in the lives of children, especially after divorce.
+Sociologists Melissa Blais and Francis Dupuis-Déri have identified fathers' rights as the main area for recruitment into the men's rights movement as a whole.

-Family law is an area of deep concern among men's rights groups.
-Men's rights adherents argue that the legal system and family courts discriminate against men, especially in regards to child custody after divorce.
+Men's rights advocates argue that family law and family courts are biased against fathers, especially in regards to child custody.
 They believe that men do not have the same contact rights or equitable shared parenting rights as their ex-spouse and use statistics on custody awards as evidence of judicial bias against men.
+Conversely, sociologist Michael Flood argues that fathers' lack of involvement with their children before separation plays a larger role in obstructing their access to children after divorce.

-Men's rights advocates seek to change the legal climate for men through changes in family law, for example by lobbying for laws that make joint custody the default custody arrangement except in cases where one parent is unfit or unwilling to parent.
+Fathers' rights activists promote the interests of separated fathers through lobbying for changes in family law, such as making joint custody the default custody arrangement.
 They have appropriated the feminist rhetoric of "rights" and "equality" in their discourse, framing child custody as a matter of basic civil rights.
 Men's rights activists argue that the lack of contact with their children makes fathers less willing to pay child support.
 Others cite the discredited parental alienation syndrome (PAS) or parental alienation as a reason to grant custody to fathers; they claim that mothers alienate children from their fathers and make false accusations of abuse in order to seek revenge against fathers.